pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ## Timeouts When Using Long-Running Migrate or Other Drush Commands

-Long-running drush commands that produce no output will cause the SSH gateway to timeout.
+Long-running Drush commands that produce no output will cause the SSH gateway to timeout.
 Instead, use an option to produce some sort of terminal response.